 1. Ask yourself what you enjoy more: looking for a house or living in one?

 You can’t step into the same river twice.
 Likewise, you can’t count on being able to inspect the same house twice.
 Maybe it’ll take you many weeks to find the right place, but there’s nothing to say the houses you see will get better each week.
 For all you know, the first house you inspect could be the best you’ll ever get.
+The possibility of using someone like WA Building Company if you live in the Alkimos of Australia, would allow you to design and build the home you’ve always wanted.
+You can even choose between 50 different home designs and customise items.
 Don’t let your dream home slip through your fingers just because you’re hell-bent on a 12 week inspection marathon.
 Do you want to live with that kind of regret for the rest of your life?
 You might find another house nearby but that dream home will always be there, rubbing your face in the lifestyle you missed out on.
 It would be like having a hot ex-girlfriend as a next door neighbour.
 Don’t go there.
 Awkward.

 To avoid lifelong pain and regret, be open to making an offer on the first place you inspect, because if you pass, there’s no going back.

 Sniff around for scent candles and let the aromatherapy do its work on you.
 Smells work on a powerful unconscious level.
 Let that calm, rested, homecoming state of mind define you as the agent guides you through the process right until you move in.

 3. Listen out for whether it’s a good time in the market to buy